kevintruong/til/Pthreads,-Part-1:-Introduction.md

 ## What is a Lightweight Process (LWP)?
 How does it relate to threads?

-Well for all intensive purposes a thread is a process (meaning that creating a thread is similar to `fork`) except there is **no copying** meaning no copy on write.
+Well for all intents and purposes a thread is a process (meaning that creating a thread is similar to `fork`) except there is **no copying** meaning no copy on write.
 What this allows is for a process to share the same address space, variables, heap, file descriptors and etc.

 The actual system call to create a thread is similar to `fork`; it's `clone`.
 We won't go into the specifics but you can read the [man pages](http://man7.org/linux/man-pages/man2/clone.2.html) keeping in mind that it is outside the direct scope of this course.